Storytelling with Lenses in Antarctica

 Quick tip: The closer you are to a subject, the more the person viewing the photograph feels as though he or she is in the scene.
 That’s why I chose to shoot close with my 16-35mm lens.
 I wanted you to feel as though you were standing there with me.

-The CDLC contributors are compensated spokespersons and actual users of the Canon products that they promote.
+All Canon contributors are compensated and actual users of Canon products promoted.